A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar

 Furthermore, the non-uniformity of the pulsar wind zone marked by significant gradients in density and magnetic field strength facilitates a mode conversion process, as verified by hybrid simulations \citep[e.g.,][]{Hong2012}.
 In this process, initial shear Alfvén waves undergo transformation into KAWs, characterized by a transition to $k_{\perp} \gg k_{\parallel}$ and the emergence of a parallel electric field $E_{\parallel}$, a hallmark of kinetic-scale physics \citep{HASEGAWAKinetic1975}.
 Together, these converging lines of evidence from kinetic simulations, theoretical instability analysis, and hybrid conversion modeling provide a robust physical foundation for the generation of KAWs in the pulsar wind.
 This motivates the development of the following mathematical model to explore the nonlinear soliton structures arising from these interactions.
-Guided by the plasma conditions outside the light cylinder of a pulsar, we treat a collisionless, magnetized e-p-i plasma in which the ions behave as a fluid while the electrons and positrons follow the suprathermal $\kappa$ velocity distribution function.